bbc/dvbcss-protocols/tutorials/wc-protocol.md

 #### Binary serialisation of messages

-This is implemented in `sync-protocols.WallClock.BinarySerialiser` and is the serialisation support by HbbTV 2 TVs via UDP.
+This is implemented in `dvbcss-protocols.WallClock.BinarySerialiser` and is the serialisation support by HbbTV 2 TVs via UDP.

 #### JSON serialisation of messages

-This is implemented in `sync-protocols.WallClock.JsonSerialiser`.
+This is implemented in `dvbcss-protocols.WallClock.JsonSerialiser`.

 The protocol message format carries the same fields as the DVB CSS wall clock protocol, however instead of encoding them in a binary structure, they are